nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 3.2 General Features

+This section serves to provide you a detailed explanation of the general features which will help you to maximise the potential of **Reeve**.

 #### 3.2.1 Viewing help: `help`

 If you are unsure of any of the commands, this command will direct you to the help page.